mattc41190/java-compilation/004-jars-for-joy/README.md

 - The creation of a library/dependency as a JAR
 - The creation of an application as a JAR

-The best way to understand this relation is by reading and executing the exercises in part A and then building on those concepts in part B.
+The best way to understand this relationship is by reading and executing the exercises in part A and then building on those concepts in part B.

+## Final thoughts

+- There are an awful lot of absolute paths, is that strictly needed?
+- The classpath used by a JAR is designated by a property in the Manifest `Class-Path` which lives inside the JAR and contains the full path to the